ChristopherMarques/portfolio/README.md

 ## How can you see the project?

-> I've deployed this project on Vercel(The company that have created NextJS), and you can see a live preview here: [`Live Preview`](https://moving-on.vercel.app)
+> I've deployed this project on Vercel(The company that have created NextJS), and you can see a live preview here: Coming soon

 ## If you want to study with this project, here are steps: